dapriest01/talkingworm/README.md

 # talkingworm
-Animation of a talking warm
+Animation of a talking worm